 "In the context of norms and values, Oseas discusses the impact of disparities between consultant and client.
 The consultant values openness, risk-taking, emotional expressivity, and collaboration, toward which the client's reservations are likely to remain unexpressed.
 Thus a given of the implicit contract 'to which the client's diffidence appears to be giving tacit approval' is that 'faulty norms will invariably be found at the root of the client's difficulties' (p.
 10).
 The terms of this implicit contract would require the client's norms to be relinquished in favor of the consultant's, a difficult contract to be fulfilled:

-... compliance... would require them to discard behavior that is habitual and constantly reinforced; that stabiliizes their organizational world; that has the sanction of authority in the organization; that earn them meaningful rewards; and ths is a condition of their being members-in-good-standing of the groups that matter to them (p.
+... compliance... would require them to discard behavior that is habitual and constantly reinforced; that stabilizes their organizational world; that has the sanction of authority in the organization; that earns them meaningful rewards; and thus is a condition of their being members-in-good-standing of the groups that matter to them (p.
 11)."Oseas concludes that collaboration of these two 'systems' requires that each maintain its integrity.
 The explicit terms of the contract must, therefore, be perceived as consistent with the ingrained habits and beliefs of each."

 * * *Conversations with Dr. Leonard Oseas that expanded my thinking about how best to consult with clients have influenced my entire career and every coaching book I've written.
 So, Len's ideas about implicit and covert factors in contracting have been published.